datahop/kademlia-simulator/simulator/src/main/java/peersim/kademlia/docs/kademlia_draft_doc.md

 ### **3. Class and Method Description**

 Before adopting Javadoc, the following descriptions were written for the classes and methods in the **`KademliaProtocol`** Class.
-The javadoc generated documentation can be found [here](../docs/apidocs/index.html).
+The javadoc generated documentation can be found in the apidocs subfolder within the docs folder [here](../docs/apidocs/) (or following ../docs/apidocs/).

 The primary/main class is the **`KademliaProtocol`** class, which implements the **`EDProtocol`** interface.
 It has several instance variables, including `nodeId`, which represents the ID of the node running the protocol; `routingTable`, which is the routing table for the node; and `sentMsg` and `findOp`, which are data structures used to keep track of messages sent and find operations, respectively.